samson-bakos/samson-bakos/README.md

 ### 🌱 I’m currently working on:

 - A Power BI based platform to visualize my bodybuilding daily health and training data.
-- Optimization of Electric Vehicle charging stations in Vancouver using current station locations and parking density from satellite images.
+- Optimization of electric vehicle charging stations in Vancouver using current station locations and parking density from satellite images.

 ### 💬 Ask me about: